Botomy/Botomy/botomy-wiki/docs/game-play/basic-gameplay.md

 :::tip
 Speed boosts can stack.
 Try collecting a few feathers and use multiple in a row for maximum speed boost.
 :::
+Rings - cloaks your player to hide from enemies and other players

 ### Redeeming Skill Points